Katherine Thomson-Jones and George Wilson

 Some films feature voice-over narration, but most fictional films appear to lack a narrator.
 And it seems that a narrative requires a narrator.
 Yet film, like literature, is widely regarded as a narrative art—a story-telling art.
 So who (if anyone) tells the story conveyed by a film?
 Relatedly: Perhaps when we engage a fictional film, we imagine that we see the people, places, and events that make up the film’s fictional world.
 Yet we do not seem to imagine ourselves to be present in the film’s fictional world.
 (If it’s raining on screen, we do not reach for our umbrellas.)
 How can we imagine that we see events without imagining that we are present in the same world in which those events occur?
 In this conversation, Thomson-Jones and Wilson discuss these and other puzzles as they explore the nature and role of narrativity in film.

-Continue reading Katherine Thomson-Jones and George Wilson
+Comments Off on Katherine Thomson-Jones and George Wilson

 Michael Boylan and Charles Johnson